-You are not required to request a determination or opinion letter to get all the tax benefits of a plan.
+You do not have to request a determination or opinion letter to get all the tax benefits of a plan.
 But, if your plan does not have a determination letter, you may want to request one to ensure that your plan meets the requirements for tax benefits.